Hiimus/arca_bookstore/README.md

 4. After these have been entered, click “Add Statement” then “Generate Policy”.

-5. Copy the policy into the bucket policy editor, adding `/*` onto the end, the click “Save Changes”.
+5. Copy the policy into the bucket policy editor, adding `/*` To the end, click “Save Changes”.

 ---